UrielCh/api-ovh-node/code/api/README.md

 This module enforces OVH API prototyping; you can only call a function if you provide the correct argument.

+## Quick start

+Each OVH API endpoint has a related package, and each of them contains a working code sample.
+If you want to start with OVH telephony, see [@ovh-api/telephony](https://www.npmjs.com/package/@ovh-api/telephony) for hosting see [@ovh-api/hosting-web](https://www.npmjs.com/package/@ovh-api/hosting-web)... hundreds of packages are available.

 ## Basic

 This module takes care of all of the OVH certificate's extra steps.